ANZCOR Guidelines

 Figure 4: Jaw thrust in a child

-The patency of the airway may be assessed by observation of movement of the chest and abdomen during breathing (LOOK), listening for breath sounds from the mouth or nose (LISTEN), and feeling for air movement on the rescuer’s cheek (FEEL) (Figure 5).
+The patency of the airway should be assessed by observation of movement of the chest and abdomen during breathing (LOOK), listening for breath sounds from the mouth or nose (LISTEN), and feeling for air movement on the rescuer’s cheek (FEEL) (Figure 5).
 An indrawing of the chest wall and/or distension of the abdomen with each inspiratory effort without expiration of air implies an obstructed airway.

 Figure 5: Look, listen and feel assessment